-Based on Dana Faber’s patent, Merck developed its drug Bavencio with the active ingredient avelumab.
+Based on Dana Farber’s patent, Merck developed its drug Bavencio with the active ingredient avelumab.
 It helps to block the development of cancer cells.
 Merck patented this invention in 2009.

 In 2017, the Darmstadt-based pharmaceutical company received a number of approvals for marketing its drug in the US and EU.
 For example, for treating metastatic Merkel cell carcinoma (a form of skin cancer), as well as metastatic urothelial carcinoma and advanced renal cell carcinoma.

-Merck had received an SPC for its patent developed on the basis of Dana Faber’s discovery.
-However, the INPI denied Dana Faber an SPC in February 2021 on the grounds that the application did not meet the requirements of Article 3(a) of Regulation No. 469/2009.
+Merck had received an SPC for its patent developed on the basis of Dana Farber’s discovery.
+However, the INPI denied Dana Farber an SPC in February 2021 on the grounds that the application did not meet the requirements of Article 3(a) of Regulation No. 469/2009.

 The office added that the objective of the SPC regulation is to allow the granting of a certificate under the basic patent protecting the active ingredient of a new medicine.
 It does not aim to allow the granting of a patent constituting the starting point of the subsequent development of active ingredients.

 Subsequently, Dana Farber appealed against the INPI decision (case ID: 21/08514).
 The research institute maintains that avelumab is protected by patent EP 424 within the meaning of Article 3(a) of the Regulation as interpreted by the case law of the CJEU.